Karen Olivo: 2013–2021: Break from acting and return to theater

-On July 25, 2019, Olivo starred in the premiere of the Broadway production of the jukebox musical Moulin Rouge! in New York City.
+On July 25, 2019, KO starred in the premiere of the Broadway production of the jukebox musical Moulin Rouge! in New York City.
 They continued to perform their role in the show at the Al Hirschfeld Theatre for an open-ended run.
-On October 15, 2020, Olivo was nominated for a Tony Award for Best Leading Actress in a Musical.
-On April 14, 2021, Olivo announced they wouldn't return to the show once it reopens as a protest of the industry's silence on the allegations against producer Scott Rudin.
-In an Instagram video, Olivo stated, "Social justice is more important than being the sparkling diamond."
+On October 15, 2020, KO was nominated for a Tony Award for Best Leading Actress in a Musical.
+On April 14, 2021, KO announced they would not return to the show once it reopens as a protest of the industry's silence on the allegations against producer Scott Rudin.
+In an Instagram video, KO stated, "Social justice is more important than being the sparkling diamond."

-In December 2021, Olivo joined We Won't Sleep, a bio-musical based on the life of Jeannette Rankin.
+On July 18, 2021, KO appeared on a podcast titled Noah's Corner, previously Rye's Little Corner, on episode 19, titled "Dreams Come True Bitches".
+On the episode, KO was interviewed by co-hosts Noah Grace and Nellie.
+They spoke about their time in In the Heights and Moulin Rouge! as well as their album, Leave.
+In December 2021, KO joined We Won't Sleep, a bio-musical based on the life of Jeannette Rankin.
 Industry readings of the production took place on December 17 and 18, 2021 in New York City.
 The world premiere was set to open in May 2022 at Signature Theatre in Arlington, Virginia, but was cancelled due to the COVID-19 pandemic.

-Podcasts

-On July 18, 2021, Olivo appeared on a podcast entitled Noah's Corner, previously Rye's Little Corner, on episode 19, titled "Dreams Come True Bitches".
-On the episode, Karen was interviewed by co-hosts Noah Grace and Nellie.
-They spoke about their time in In the Heights and Moulin Rouge! as well as their album, Leave.

-Northwestern University
+2022–present: Educator at Northwestern University

-In 2022, Olivo relocated to Evanston, IL to work as an associate professor at Northwestern University, where they serve as the head of music theatre.
+In 2020, KO started teaching theatre, and in 2022 relocated to Evanston, Illinois when they became an associate professor and the Donald G. Robertson Director of Music Theatre in the School of Communication at Northwestern University.

 Personal life

-Olivo is married to Jim Uphoff, with whom they have two step-children.
-Olivo and Uphoff, a marketing manager and former New York theater sound technician, married in September 2014.
-Until 2012, Olivo was married to Broadway actor Matt Caplan.
+KO is married to Jim Uphoff, with whom they have two step-children.
+KO and Uphoff, a marketing manager and former New York theater sound technician, married in September 2014.
+Until 2012, KO was married to Broadway actor Matt Caplan.

-In 2013, while taking a break from acting, Olivo moved to Madison, Wisconsin, where they and Uphoff share a home they call their "home base".
-Both Olivo and their husband have family in Madison.
-Olivo has previously lived in Hell's Kitchen, Manhattan, Brooklyn, and Los Angeles.
+In 2013, while taking a break from acting, KO moved to Madison, Wisconsin, where they and Uphoff share a home they call their "home base".
+Both KO and their husband have family in Madison.
+KO has previously lived in Hell's Kitchen, Manhattan, Brooklyn, and Los Angeles.

 In 2021, Olivo announced via Instagram that they are non-binary and use they/them pronouns.